 9. Spring Is In The Air

-Create a clothesline with the words hanging above the garden of flowers.
-To give it a clothesline effect, hang two pieces of clothing on it as well.
+Create a clothesline with the letters forming words hanging above the garden of flowers.
+To give these decorations a clothesline effect, hang two pieces of clothing on it as well.
 Clouds can hide the line ends.
 Kids will love the wooden pins – lots of students have never used a clothesline.
 It’s easy enough to use in your classroom.

 10. Spring Flower Bulletin Board with Trophy

 The trophy in the midst of the spring flowers on this bulletin board shows a winner’s attitude.
 Use this board to motivate students to achieve in class or for a quiz or competition.

 11. Friends Are Like Flowers

 The meaning of friendship is nicely displayed using photos of the students in the center of the flowers.
 Each student creates a flower of their own.
 Instructions are provided at tippytoecrafts.

 As an art project, each child makes a vase with flowers.
 Alternatively, create a Spring bulletin board with a vase of flowers surrounded by flowers made by the students.

 Birds, Bugs, and Insects – Bulletin Board Ideas

 13. Debug Your Brain and Read